The Importance Of Attachment In Babies

 In the early months, understanding and responding to a baby's cues lays the foundation for the baby developing a sense that they are loved and lovable.
 Care that frightens the child, is hostile, is very insensitive or interferes with a child's own initiatives does not support secure attachment.

 It can be very hard for parents, even with the best of intentions, to care responsively with warmth, consistency and predictability, if not cared for like this as a child themselves.
 It is also difficult when a parent has an addiction problem, is severely stressed and/or very ill especially with a serious mental health problem.
-Contact the Infant Mental Health Association Aotearoa New Zealand to request information about supports and services available in your area.
+Contact the Infant Mental Health Association Aotearoa New Zealand to ask for information about supports and services available in your area.